BlackWhiteYoshi/Blazor.BrowserAPI/README.md

 <br></br>
 ## JS module

-The necessary js file is fetched automatically the first time .
+The necessary js file is fetched automatically the first time.
 However, if you use a functionality of BrowserAPI synchronous (JSInProcessRuntime) before the download has finished, you get an error like:

 *JS-module is not loaded yet.
 To make sure the module is downloaded, you can await IModuleLoader.ModuleDownload.*